Visit Nerja in Andlasuia

 Why Visit Nerja

 Nerja on the Costa del Sol in Andalusia presents miles of pristine white beaches, mountainous settings, and cliffside coves touching Spain’s Mediterranean coast.
 Its enchanting historical center has Roman, Baroque, and Moorish architecture.
-So, you can wander past historic houses and cozy squares with untouched nature surroundings (cliffs and canyons).
+So, you can wander past historic houses and cozy squares with untouched natural surroundings (cliffs and canyons).

 Nature lovers can enjoy hiking and camping at the Sierras of Tejeda, Almijara, and Alhama Natural Park or lounging on Nerja’s many beaches.
 Many visit Nerja for its famous caves, where you can see primitive paintings dating back 42,000 years.
 One of the chambers serves as a natural amphitheater that regularly hosts live concerts.